ipfs/ipfs-blog/src/_blog/verified-fetch.md

 **Nonetheless, fetching from a trusted IPFS gateway without verifying is an anti-pattern** and goes against [the principles of IPFS](https://specs.ipfs.tech/architecture/principles/#verification-matters).

 Content addressing in IPFS frees you from the model of a single canonical source for data.
-This is a powerful concept from which the benefits of IPFS stem: resilience, censorship resistance, and trustlessness.
+This is a powerful concept and the root of IPFS' benefits: resilience, censorship resistance, and trustlessness.
 But, **fully reaping the benefits of IPFS requires verification**.

-### Verification allows resilience through multi-source fetching
+### Verification facilitates resilience multi-source retrieval

-Verification allows you to fetch CIDs from anyone –be it a provider or a gateway– who claims to have it, without needing to trust them.
-If one provider for a CID is unavailable, unreachable, or censored, you can try another.
+Verifying IPFS content as part of the retrieval process allows you to fetch it from multiple sources –either providers or gateways– without trusting them, because verification ensures the integrity of the data.

+This comes with the downstream benefit of resilience: if one provider or gateway is unavailable, unreachable, or censored, you can still retrieve the CID from another (as long as other providers are available).

-### Trustless IPFS Gateways enable verification
+### Trustless IPFS Gateways enable verification in browsers

-[Trustless IPFS Gateways](https://specs.ipfs.tech/http-gateways/trustless-gateway/) have been gaining steam as a means of enabling verification and its downstream benefits with the simplicity of IPFS Gateways.
+[Trustless IPFS Gateways](https://specs.ipfs.tech/http-gateways/trustless-gateway/) have been gaining steam as a means of enabling verification and its downstream benefits with the simplicity of IPFS Gateways over HTTP.

-Trustless IPFS Gateways' response types are always fully verifiable: clients can decide between a [raw block](https://docs.ipfs.tech/concepts/glossary/#block) or a [CAR stream](https://docs.ipfs.tech/concepts/glossary/#car).
+Trustless IPFS Gateways' response types are fully and incrementally verifiable: clients can decide between a [raw block](https://docs.ipfs.tech/concepts/glossary/#block) or a [CAR stream](https://docs.ipfs.tech/concepts/glossary/#car).

 Trustless IPFS Gateways are useful for browsers because they can be composed in a way that unleashes many of the aforementioned benefits of IPFS and content addressing.

+> **Note:** Browser constraints prevent you from opening connections to "random" addresses that don't have a CA signed certificate, making it hard to build IPFS clients for browsers that go straight to providers.
+Newer transport such as [WebTransport](https://docs.libp2p.io/concepts/transports/webtransport/) and [WebRTC-direct](https://docs.libp2p.io/concepts/transports/webrtc/) are addressaing this challenge in a way that may be able to reduce dependency on IPFS Gateways.

 ## Solution: Verified Fetch

 [`@helia/verified-fetch`](https://www.npmjs.com/package/@helia/verified-fetch) or simply **Verified Fetch** is a new library by [The Shipyard team](https://blog.ipfs.tech/shipyard-hello-world/) that makes verified retrieval from trustless gateways easy.

-It's the culmination of multiple streams of work we undertook to bring deeper IPFS integrations to browsers and improve the development experience with IPFS.
+It's the culmination of multiple streams of work we undertook to bring seamless and deeper IPFS integrations to browsers and improve the development experience with IPFS.

 <!-- These efforts include:
 - [Delegated routing over HTTP](https://specs.ipfs.tech/routing/http-routing-v1/) and [hosted someguy](https://docs.ipfs.tech/concepts/public-utilities/#delegated-routing)